vitei/Usagi/README.md

 usagi
 =====

-Usagi is a Hierarchical Entity-Component-System based game engine created by [Vitei Inc.](http://www.vitei.com/) designed to priortise performance.
+Usagi is a Hierarchical Entity-Component-System based game engine created by [Vitei Inc.](http://www.vitei.com/).

 By modifying the ECS design pattern to put a hierarchy at its core we believe we have created a paradigm which is far more practical when trying to manage the complex interactions required in a modern game, as well as improving multi-threading potential.